lixinW/ship-hats-docs/subscription.md

 Yes.
 [Raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) with your requirement.

 - You may upgrade to additional users and add-on anytime.
-- You can downgrade only after the <b>Minimum Commitment Period</b> (Six consecutive months from the date of account provisioning).
+- You can downgrade only after the <b>Minimum Commitment Period</b> (Three consecutive months from the date of account provisioning).
 </details>
 <br>

 <details>
  <summary><b> What is the minimum commitment period before I can downgrade SHIP-HATS tools? </b></summary><br>

-You can downgrade only after the <b>Minimum Commitment Period</b> of six consecutive months from the date of account provisioning.
+You can downgrade only after the <b>Minimum Commitment Period</b> of three consecutive months from the date of account provisioning.
 </details>
 <br>